Ankaj Gupta

 2

-• Lexical Scope also known as (Static scope or Nested scopes) literally means that scope is determined at the lexing time (generally referred to as compiling) rather than at runtime.
+Lexical Scope (also known as Static scope or Nested scopes) literally means that scope is determined at lexing time (generally referred to as compiling) rather than at runtime.

-• Static scope means When a function is defined in another function, the inner function has access to the outer function's variables.
+Static Scope: When a function is defined inside another function, the inner function has access to the outer function's variables.
 This behavior is called lexical scoping.

 <script>